-Table 17 indicates the version of IBM Spectrum Protect server that must be installed on the hub server and on each spoke server that is managed by the Operations Center.
+Table 26 on page 125 indicates the version of IBM Spectrum Protect server that must be installed on the hub server and on each spoke server that is managed by the Operations Center.

-Table 17.
+Table 26.
 IBM Spectrum Protect server version requirements for hub and spoke servers

+Operations Center Version on the hub server Version on each spoke server

+V8.1.8 V8.1.8 V8.1.1 or later

+or

+V7.1.7.400 or a later Version 7 release

+Restrictions:

-Operations Center Version on the hub server Version on each spoke server V8.1.5 V8.1.5 V6.3.4 or later Restriction: Some Operations Center functions are not available for servers that use a version earlier than V8.1.5.
+• Some Operations Center functions are not available for servers that use a version earlier than V8.1.8.

+A spoke server cannot use a version that is later than the version on the hub server.